 I only have a few more guest bloggers left to feature, but I’ve definitely been excited to share this one with you.
 Cadry of Cadry’s Kitchen is an easy-going, fun, creative, and honorable blogger.
-I was very pleased to meet her in person at VVC last year, and like she says below, we hung out for dinner recently in LA!
-Her and her husband are freakin’ adorable and make the best videos, so make sure to take a look at her beautiful (and funny) videos as well as her homemade ceramic pieces!
+I was very pleased to meet her in at VVC last year, and as mentioned below, we hung out recently!
+Her and her husband are freakin’ adorable and make the best videos.
+So, make sure to take a look at her beautiful (and funny) videos as well as her homemade ceramic pieces!
 Now, she’s sharing her Southwestern Chili Cheese Burritos with us.

 Thank you to Jackie for having me here today on Vegan Yack Attack!
 I have been following Jackie’s gorgeous blog for a long time now, salivating over every variation of mac and cheese just like everyone else.
 (Deep dish mac and cheese pizza?
 Oh, yes!)
 I also had the pleasure of meeting the hilarious Jackie in person last year at Vida Vegan Con in Portland.
 Then last week while I was in Los Angeles on vacation, we caught up again over vegan sausages and buffalo fries at Tony’s Darts Away.

 Today’s dish was inspired by a trip I took last year to Florida, where I visited Dandelion Communitea Cafe.
 Dandelion is a vegetarian restaurant with loads of vegan options.
-While I was there I had a chili cheese burrito called the Giddyup that was filling and flavorful without being overly heavy.
+While there I had a chili cheese burrito called the Giddyup that was filling and flavorful without being heavy.

 This time of year while it’s still crazy cold in much of the world, people want entrees that will keep them warm and fill them up, but also fit the guidelines of all those newly formed resolutions.

 This chili cheese burrito is made with that super food quinoa, spicy Southwestern Bean Chili, and one of my all-time favorite recipes, my Creamy Cauliflower Queso.
 Instead of being a vat of heavy, weigh-you-down dip, this light, whippy queso gets its creaminess from Great Northern beans and cauliflower.
-Then you add in cheesiness from nutritional yeast flakes and miso, smother it over spicy chili and good-for-you quinoa, and wrap it up in a whole wheat tortilla.
+Then you add cheesiness from nutritional yeast and miso, pour it over chili and quinoa, and wrap it up.
 (You can find the Cauliflower Queso recipe and a brand spanking new video demonstration today on my blog!)

 Not feeling like something handheld?
 The chili is also great on its own with crackers, tortilla chips, or a crumbly loaf of cornbread.